www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

                 * [x] Show problem definition.
                 * [x] Show all tables.
                 * [x] Show all solutions.
+                * [ ] Show all tables and solutions as interactive HTML tables.
+                * [ ] Test data inputs.
+It does not seem to work correctly.
+                * [ ] Ensure, that data inputs are not deleted after calculation a solution.
                 * [ ] Execute optimization via colloquium planning.
             * [ ] Implement proper user friendly error handling.
                 * [ ] Create central error handling guidelines or documentation via central interface, that handles everything error.